Delitefully/DiscordLists/README.md

 * `RELAY_ENABLED` - Shards connections to the guild to different nodes that relay information between each other.

+* `SEVEN_DAY_THREAD_ARCHIVE` — Ability to use seven-day archive time for threads.

+* `THREADS_ENABLED` — Enabled threads early access.

+* `THREADS_ENABLED_TESTING` — Used by bot developers to test their bots with threads in guilds with 5 or less members and a bot.
+Also gives the premium thread features.

+* `THREE_DAY_THREAD_ARCHIVE` — Ability to use three-day archive time for threads.

+* `TICKETED_EVENTS_ENABLED`— Ability to view and manage ticketed events.

 * `VANITY_URL` - Ability to set a vanity URL (custom discord.gg invite link).

 * `VERIFIED` - Verification checkmark near the server name and in mutual server lists.

-* `VIP_REGIONS` - ~~Ability to use special voice regions with a better stability: US East VIP, US West VIP and Amsterdam VIP.~~ Deprecated, replaced with 384kbps max bitrate
+* `VIP_REGIONS` - ~~Ability to use special voice regions with better stability: US East VIP, US West VIP, and Amsterdam VIP.~~ Deprecated, replaced with 384kbps max bitrate

-* `WELCOME_SCREEN_ENABLED` - Has welcome screen enabled, a modal shown to new joiners that features different channels and a short description of the guild.
+* `WELCOME_SCREEN_ENABLED` - Has welcome screen enabled, a modal shown to new joiners that features different channels, and a short description of the guild.

-* `TICKETED_EVENTS_ENABLED`— Ability to view and manage ticketed events.

-* `MONETIZATION_ENABLED` — Has ticketed stages enabled.

-* `MORE_STICKERS` — Sets the sticker slots to 60.
-Not used in server boosting.

-* `HUB` — Not released

-* `THREE_DAY_THREAD_ARCHIVE` — Ability to use three day archive time for threads.

-* `SEVEN_DAY_THREAD_ARCHIVE` — Ability to use seven day archive time for threads.

-* `PRIVATE_THREADS` — Ability to create private threads

-* `THREADS_ENABLED_TESTING` — Used by bot developers to test their bots with threads in guilds with 5 or less members and a bot.
-Also gives the premium thread features.

-* `THREADS_ENABLED` — Enabled threads early acess.
 ----

 #### Community program feature comparison